vbauer/houdini/README.md

 <img align="right" style="margin-left: 15px" width="300" height="315" src="misc/houdini.png">

-**Houdini** is a simple and humane type conversion system for [Spring](https://spring.io) framework, which allows you to prevent a lot of unnecessary code.
+**Houdini** is a simple and humane type conversion system, which allows you to prevent a lot of unnecessary code.

-When you work with [Spring Type Conversion](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/validation.html#core-convert) API, you have to implement each converter as a separate class.
+For example, when you work with [Spring Type Conversion](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/validation.html#core-convert) API, you have to implement each converter as a separate class.
 It produces a lot of excessive code.
 Houdini allows you to aggregate different converters in a single place and re-use common logic without additional classes.